 If your eyes feel gritty because of contact lenses, your eye doctor might suggest trying a different type of lens or changing your cleaning routine.
 If the issue is digital eye strain, making sure you have adequate lighting, remembering to blink regularly, and taking frequent breaks from screens may help.

 If you’re dealing with dry, gritty eyes, there’s no need to live in discomfort.
-Our skilled eye doctors in Newport and Waterville, Maine are experts in diagnosing and treating dry eyes and other causes of gritty eyes.
-They have a variety of treatments available to provide you with relief, such as TearCare® heat therapy, amniotic membranes (Prokera®), EZ Tears™ omega-3 supplements, and Blephadex® wipes.
-Make an appointment with our eye doctor today and start feeling better!
+Our skilled eye doctor in Newport is an expert in diagnosing and treating dry eyes and other causes of gritty eyes.
+We have a variety of treatments available to provide you with relief, such as TearCare® heat therapy, amniotic membranes (Prokera®), EZ Tears™ omega-3 supplements, and Blephadex® wipes.